Reading List and Conceptual Lineage

 • Life as No One Knows It — Sara Walker

 Reframes life as a system capable of acting on its own future.
-A foundational influence on how depth, history, and causal closure are treated throughout the series.
+A foundational influence on how depth, history, and causal closure are treated throughout the series, and the source of the reformulation move — asking what something does rather than what it is — that runs through the project's treatment of consciousness.

 • Assembly Theory — Sara Walker & Lee Cronin